samarabbas/temporal-documentation-legacy/docs/11_search.md

 ### CLI

-Support for search attributes is available as of version 0.6.0 of the Cadence server.
+Support for search attributes is available as of version 0.6.0 of the Temporal server.
 You can also use the CLI from the latest [CLI Docker image](https://hub.docker.com/r/ubercadence/cli) (supported on 0.6.4 or later).

 #### Start Workflow with Search Attributes